 The First World War had many significant impacts on the world and society, and naturally it impacted on art and artists as well, who began to react almost as soon as it had started.
-The Modern Art period and it’s ideas of changing everything art was already ran strong, and avant-garde movements such as Cubism and Futurism were already emerging, full of extreme moves away from traditional conventions.
+The modern art period and it’s ideas of changing everything art was already running strong, and avant-garde movements such as cubism and futurism were already emerging, full of extreme moves away from traditional conventions.
 Dada followed in those footsteps, but was driven by the added emotions of war.

 They saw the roots of all this in the reason and logic of capitalist society and the bourgeois, and rejected that set of ideals by embracing irrationality and chaos; anti-war, anti-capitalist, and anti-art, it sought to destroy and make nonsense of everything that went before it.

 Unlike the recent modern art movements that preceded it, Dada gained a wide international support from artists.
 Widely seen to have started in Zurich at the Cabaret Voltaire, the ideas gradually spread beyond some unusual happenings at a single club, and out to New York, Berlin, Paris, and others, with each adding it’s own unique variation and flavour.
 There were numerous manifestos published but no centralised organisation, simply a shared perspective and desire to shift it.

 Building throughout the war years it was fully formed by the time the war had ended, working with tools like shock, randomness, negativity, paradox, and nihilism to challenge, break down, and cause reaction.
 And many of the happening and work certainly did, it often scandalised the public and led to shut downs of theatres and galleries; but this only encouraged the artists further.
 By the post war period they were already revisiting their own work to rethink it, with the manifesto becoming words cut from a newspaper randomly collected into poetry, rather than a conventional list of ideas and concepts.